WHY MILL BASIN DAY CAMP?

 Camps focus on academics, sports, swimming, music, drama, arts and crafts, technology, trips and much more.
 Summer camp is where children often discover their passions and their talents.
 Mill Basin Day Camp offers kids so many activities and varieties of programs that there is something for everyone.

 These days, the average cost for child care or baby sitting is about $10.00 per hour.
 For a working parent or family working full time the cost can be anywhere from $450 – 550 per week.
 Multiply that over an 8 to 10 week summer vacation and the cost can be as high as $4,500.00!
-Summer camp provides quality supervision, a large variety of activities meals and fun trips, all for a lower cost than traditional childcare.
+Summer camp provides quality supervision, a large variety of activities wonderful supervision in a safe clean environment, all for a lower cost than traditional childcare.
 Plus they get to have fun with FRIENDS!

 At the end of the summer, campers are ready for school because they have mastered new skills, learned to be part of a team.
 They are buoyed by these successes, which carry them forward into the next school year.
 The staff at Mill Basin Day Camp encourages our campers to try no matter what the skill level.